-This edition continues to provide strong coverage of advanced accounting topics with clarity of presentation and integrated coverage based on continuous case examples.
-The text is complete with presentations of worksheets, schedules, and financial statements so students can see the development of each topic.
+The Tenth Edition of Advanced Financial Accounting continues to provide strong coverage of advanced accounting topics with clarity of presentation and integrated coverage based on continuous case examples.
+The text is highly illustrated with complete presentations of worksheets, schedules, and financial statements so that students can see the development of each topic.
 Inclusion of all recent FASB and GASB pronouncements and the continuing deliberations of the authoritative bodies provide a current and contemporary text for students preparing for the CPA examination and current practice.
-This emphasis has become especially important given the recent rapid pace of the authoritative bodies in dealing with major issues having far-reaching implications.
-The Eleventh Edition covers the following topics:
+This has become especially important given the recent rapid pace of the authoritative bodies in dealing with major issues having far-reaching implications.
+An overview of the contents and organization for the Tenth Edition is illustrated below.